Health Topics

 Description

-Most people with gyrate atrophy have no symptoms other than vision loss, but some have additional features of the disorder.
+Although gyrate atrophy primarily affects the eyes, some people have additional features.
 Occasionally, newborns with gyrate atrophy develop excess ammonia in the blood (hyperammonemia), which may lead to poor feeding, vomiting, seizures, or coma.
-Neonatal hyperammonemia associated with gyrate atrophy generally responds quickly to treatment and does not recur after the newborn period.
+Hyperammonemia in infants with gyrate atrophy generally responds quickly to treatment and does not recur.

 Frequency